balokdecoy/readme-generator/README.md

 ## Screenshots

 ## Installation
-Installation instructions are for Linux operating systems.
+Installation instructions are for Ubuntu-based operating systems.
 Other OS instructions coming soon.

 1. Fork the repository.
 Click the fork button at the top right of this repo.
 2. Clone the repository to your machine.
 Click the Clone button on your forked repo page, copy the SSH key.